Environmental Studies Major

 Method of Evaluation

 Senior capstone and senior colloquium.
 Every major completes a capstone project during their senior year.
 The format of the capstone is typically determined by the student's primary departments (e.g., thesis, essay, performance, exhibit).
 The purpose of the capstone experience is to challenge students to think creatively, deeply, and originally about an environmental issue and to produce a significant work that uses their expertise from their primary major.
 Students formally propose their capstone projects at the end of their junior year, and the proposals are evaluated and approved by the Chair of ENVS.
-Several times throughout their senior year, students present progress reports of their projects in the senior colloquium; faculty and student-peers attending the colloquia provide feedback for improvement.
+Several times throughout their senior year, students present progress reports of their projects in the senior colloquium; professors and student-peers attending the colloquia provide feedback for improvement.
 Finished capstone projects that are written under the auspices of the student’s primary major are evaluated by the primary major department; capstones written for ENVS are evaluated by the ENVS program.

 How the Department/Program Uses Assessment Information